KingS-De-Analyst/Retail-Transaction-Analysis/README.md

 - To understand customer purchasing patterns.
 - To identify top-performing products and geographic trends.
 - To evaluate the impact of feedback sentiment and payment methods on sales.
-## The questions I wanted to anwser through my sql queries were:
+## The questions I want to anwser through my sql queries are:
 1. - Which customers are the top sepender?
     - Which countries have the highest number of customers and revenue?
 2. What are the top-performing products based on sales volume and revenue?